Summarize this article:

 Fractions with the same denominator are called like fractions.
 The least common denominator (LCD) is the smallest denominator that is common to the fractions given.
 Finding an LCD makes it easier to add, subtract, and compare fractions.

-The least common denominator or LCD is the smallest number used as a common denominator for two or more fractions.
+The least common denominator (LCD) is the smallest number that can be used as a common denominator for two or more fractions.
+It helps in adding, subtracting, or comparing fractions easily.

 To find the LCD, we use two basic methods: